LukeGrahamLandry/franca/devlog.md

 newly specialized function. am i doing it from the inside going out instead of top down? bind_const_arg just extends capture list.

+Spent such a long time on something that should have been easy.
+Feel like I need to be more rigorous in making the compiler easy to reason about.

 ## scan ahead to resolve constants (Apr 22)

 (plan)